Clan Hróðvitnirbur's Philosophy

 The Natural Order, as interpreted in modern terms, is characterized by the following principles:

-• Natural Selection: A biological process that naturally selects individuals based on genetic makeup and personal preferences.
+Natural Selection: A biological process that naturally selects individuals based on their genetic makeup and personal preferences.

-• Reformism: The belief that through accumulation of reforms, a society can evolve into a better, more equitable system.
+Reformism: The belief that through the accumulation of reforms, a society can evolve into a better, more equitable system.

 Human beings are uniquely capable of disrupting the natural order.
 It is humans who set laws and regulations that defy natural law, creating destruction in their wake.
 In the past century, since the Industrial Revolution, humanity has wreaked unimaginable havoc on the planet, driven by the insatiable desire for power, wealth, and profit—regardless of the consequences.
 Nature, which had flourished in harmony for billions of years, is now trampled underfoot by human arrogance.